Lezcano/GPIOServer/README.md

 The GPIOServer presents a web page interface to the RasPi GPIO lines, allowing the end user to read inputs and set outputs using any browser.
-The GPIO config is specified by a file (that you supply) that limits the user to valid actions.
+The GPIO config is specified by a file (that you supply) limiting the user to valid actions.

-The project also supplies executables that can control the GPIO system directly without a browser.
+The project also supplies executables to control the GPIO system directly without a browser.
 The programs can be used at the command line or embeded into scripts as needed.
 </td>